olympian-tech/xlsx-stream/README.md

 ```

 ## License

-This package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This package is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).